 GEMS is an annual workshop series for middle and high school girls which offers a welcoming and encouraging environment in which to meet influential women in STEM careers, learn more about STEM opportunities, and get hands on experience with STEM technologies.
 We aim to change knowledge, attitudes, and beliefs about women in STEM fields and support girls in their STEM curiosity.

 Sponsorship is provided by the Cobb Library Foundation.
+Thank you!

 GEMS was founded in 2014 by former Cobb County librarian Julia Huprich.
 Julia had this to say:

 As a woman in technology, I have become increasingly aware of the lack of diversity in the field; as a librarian, I knew that the library was in a unique position to address the problem.
 By creating a program that gave young women in Cobb County the opportunity to meet successful women in technology, to learn about possible STEM careers, and to discover free tech-related library resources, the library has had a direct impact on leveling the tech playing field.
 I’m proud of the GEMS’ work this summer and I’m thrilled that we were able to offer this program.
 I’m so appreciative to the library system for giving me the freedom to plan and execute this program and to the Cobb Library Foundation for their unwavering financial support.